-You sign up on a site, create a profile, and now you are ready to write your first online dating message to someone who caught your eye, but you freeze when you try to type the words.
+You sign up on a site or social media, create a profile, and now you are ready to write your first online dating message to someone who caught your eye, but you freeze when you try to type the words.
 Should you start off with a simple hello and see if you get a response?
 Should you wait until they take the dive first?

 You may have tons of other questions running through your mind, but don’t let those doubts and worries stop you from reaching out to someone you are initially attracted to.